parsiya/parsiya.net/content/page/CheatSheet.markdown

 ## AWS

-### Using s3deploy
+### How to Use s3deploy
-I have switched to s3deploy from s3cmd. https://github.com/bep/s3deploy
+I have switched to s3deploy from s3cmd. https://github.com/bep/s3deploy.

-To make it work, create a file named `.s3deploy.yaml` (not the period) in the root of your website.
+Create a file named `.s3deploy.yaml` (not the period) in the root of website.
 I use this:

 ``` yaml
 routes: